Bridgestone to increase tire production in North America

 Share:

-Japanese group to also optimise PCR tire production in Mexico and Canada
+Japanese group to expand in US, optimise PCR tire production in Mexico, Canada

-Tokyo – Bridgestone Corp. is planning to maximise the utilisation of its existing assets in the US in response to a 25% auto parts import duty which came into effect 3 May.
+Tokyo – Bridgestone Corp. is planning to maximise the utilisation of its existing assets in the US in response to a 25% automotive parts import duty which came into effect 3 May.

-As part of the move, the Japanese group will increase production capacity in the US by 2 million units by 2027, said Bridgestone in a 15 May first quarter results.
+As part of the move, the Japanese group will increase production capacity in the US by 2 million units by 2027, Bridgestone said in a first quarter results announcement.

-This will involve “a small investment” at the group’s production facility in Aiken, South Carolina and improved productivity at its Wilson facility in North Carolina.
+This will involve “a small investment” at the group’s plant in Aiken, South Carolina and improved productivity at its Wilson facility in North Carolina, said the 15 May statement.

-Both factories produce passenger car radiat (PCR) and truck & bus radial (TBR) tires.
+Both factories produce passenger car radial (PCR) and truck & bus radial (TBR) tires in the region currently impacted by the imposition of US import tariffs.

-The company also intends to optimise PCR tire manufacturing across North America, “maximising” utilisation rates across facilities in Mexico and Canada and enhance productivity to mitigate the impact of US tariffs.
+The company also intends to optimise PCR tire manufacturing across North America: “maximising” utilisation rates at facilities in Mexico and Canada and enhancing productivity.

 Bridgestone said it intended to “maintain or increase” local production to be able to supply 60% of its PCR and 70% of its TBR tire demand in the US from facilities in the country.